gui1080/OrbitalStack_AdventofCode/README.md

 My code has a lot of *prints* for didactic reasons only.

-A lot of tasks could be solved with an hardcoded input or a variable one, needing a parser.
-I used a parser always when possible.
+A lot of tasks could be solved with a hardcoded input or a variable one, needing a parser.
+I coded a parser for every task, to read the input from a *.txt* file.

 ## How to run a task!